awsdocs/aws-cdk-guide/doc_source/apps_and_stacks.md

 }
 ```

-Next we'll show you how to use one or more stacks to create a CDK app\.
+Next we'll show you how to use one or more stacks to create a AWS CDK app\.

 ## Apps<a name="apps"></a>